MugishaU/Mugisha_React_Boilerplate/README.md

 - Click "Use this template" at the top of this repo
 - Follow repo setup instructions
-- Change App.js intial render as desired
-- Clone contents of fork into desired new repo
 - Clone new repo to machine
 - In new repo run `npm install`
 - In new repo run `npm start`
+- Change App.js intial render as desired